Do Video Games Reduce Stress? The Science Explained.

 Gaming out of control?
 Get immediate help for you or your loved one’s gaming problem.
 Book a free Gameplan call now to learn if our program is the right fit for you.

 The impact of stress on our physical and mental well-being is significant.
 It has been shown to cause or exacerbate several illness and diseases including muscle tension, headaches, gastrointestinal problems, cardiovascular disease, diabetes, high blood pressure and stroke.

-Stress can also increase the risk of mental health problems such as depression, anxiety, substance abuse and sleep issues.
+Stress can also increase the risk of mental health problems such as depression, anxiety, substance abuse, burnout and sleep issues.
 Are video games a way to reduce stress and the risk of physical and mental illness or do they make it worse?

 How can video games reduce stress?